Nuna7/vhc-dash/docs/user.md

 ### Login

 Registered users may navigate to `/login` to begin an authenticated session.

+> [!NOTE]
-Users who have submitted a registration request but have not yet been approved will not be allowed to log in, and will be notified as such.
+> Users who have submitted a registration request but have not yet been approved will not be allowed to log in, and will be notified as such.

 ![Login](images/login.png)